The people

 Favorite place in the Dunes: Cowles Bog

 Em is a Chicago transplant with intergenerational ties to the Indiana Dunes.
 She received a Bachelor’s of Fine Arts degree with honors from The University of Illinois at Chicago, and brings an array of experience in community events coordination & social media implementation to Save the Dunes.
 She believes in bringing folks together in nature through sustainability, education, and recreation.
-She enjoys road tripping, growing herbs & veggies in her garden, and making art in her free time.
+She enjoys road trips, watching classic movies, and making art in her free time.

 Harshini Ratnayaka